 What corporate communication careers await our graduates?

 Graduates who earn a corporate communication degree start with a broad foundation in the field of communication in a business environment.
-Typical employers would be:
+Typical employers on the communication career path would be:

 - Consulting firms

 - Educational institutions

 - The government.